estebanmunchjones2019/recipe-book-services/README.md

 List of implemented features:
 * Authentication
 * Form validation
-* PUT and GET  requests to a [Firebase RealTime Database](https://firebase.google.com/docs/database).
+* Create and read operations to/from [Firebase RealTime Database](https://firebase.google.com/docs/database).
 * Lazy loading
 * Nested routes
 * Pass data with route parameters

 List of possible improvements:

-* Automatically GET the data from the database after being logged in, and also automatically  POST and PUT new recipes and changes made to them , without the need of clicking the `fetch` and `save` buttons from the `Manage` dropdown menu.
+* Automatically read the data from the database after being logged in, and also automatically  create new recipes and update changes made to them , without the need of clicking the `fetch` and `save` buttons from the `Manage` dropdown menu.
 * Store each user's recipes and shopping list items in a separate collection, because now it's a shared database between all users.

 ## Status